-Department of Housing > Resident Resources > Terms & Conditions > Lincoln Park Student Housing Guide > Inspection & Repairs
+Housing > Resident Resources > Terms & Conditions > Lincoln Park Student Housing Guide > Inspection & Repairs

-DePaul Housing requires residents to complete a health & safety online workshop during the Fall Quarter and again during the Spring Quarter.
-The workshop will be emailed to all residents at the primary email address provided.
-All instructions requiring compliance with policies must be followed or disciplinary action may be taken and monetary fees applied.
-With regard to room cleanliness, acceptable health practices must be observed.
-All rooms may also be inspected while the halls close for winter break in order to ensure that no health or safety problems exist.
-Residents may be assessed fees at any point if DePaul Housing staff determine violations are present.All decisions by DePaul Housing and Residential Education related to damages and room condition are final.
-All residents in a unit will be assessed fees should a unit fail its health and safety inspection twice.
-In addition, should DePaul Housing staff cite items in the room for infractions that would be considered of a serious nature and viewed as posing potential harm to the residents and hall community, a fee of $150 per person may be assessed to the residents.
+Housing & Residence Life staff perform health and safety inspections of every university room—in traditional residence halls as well as on-campus apartments—during each quarter as well as Winter Break in order to ensure that no health or safety issues or violations exist.
+On-campus residents may visit the Key Dates webpage so they know when to expect a health and safety inspection to occur.
+All instructions requiring compliance with policies must be followed or disciplinary action may be taken, and monetary health and safety inspection failure fees will be applied starting at $25.00 per resident per failed unit.With regard to room cleanliness, acceptable health practices must be observed.
+Residents may be assessed fees at any point if Housing staff determine repairs are needed.All decisions by Department of Housing & Residence Life (“DePaul Housing”) related to damage and room condition are final.
+All residents in a unit will be assessed fees should a unit fail a health and safety inspection twice.
+In addition, should Housing staff discover infractions during inspections that would be considered of a serious nature and viewed as posing potential harm to the residents and hall community, a fee of $150 per person in a unit may be assessed to the residents.
 Serious-nature infractions and prohibited items include, but are not limited to:

 If a unit needs repairs, please use our work order process.

-To report a problem that requires the immediate response of a staff member (e.g. overflowing toilet, loss of electricity, leak/flooding, etc.), please call rather than placing a work order.
+To report a problem that requires the immediate response of a staff member (e.g., overflowing toilet, loss of electricity, leak/flooding, etc.), please call rather than placing a work order.

 If a resident has pest concerns in a room, immediately report a potential problem via the work order system.
 DePaul Housing has protocols in place with Facility Operations and a pest control vendor to manage any reported cases.
-There is a regular schedule maintained for pest control of common areas.
+There is a regular schedule maintained for pest control of communal areas.
 It is the resident's responsibility to prepare the room or apartment for treatment, if applicable.
-Failure to maintain a residence in a satisfactory condition (i.e., clean of waste and debris) may be grounds for a damage billing fee to the student account.
+Failure to maintain a clean residence (i.e., clean of waste and debris) may be grounds for a damage billing fee to the student account.
 Notifications of treatment will be sent out prior to the service.
 When pest control remediation requires residents to clean and/or launder personal items, residents are responsible for taking care of this on their own.
 DePaul University does not cover the cost of cleaning or laundering personal items.

 When facility-related issues arise, communication will be sent out to students via notices in halls, emails, or posters.
 Emergency maintenance updates will be posted on the electronic display monitors in the residence halls when necessary.

-Housing, ResEd, and Facility Operations maintenance staff will follow social distancing and face mask requirements when entering students' rooms and apartments.
+DePaul Housing and Facility Operations maintenance staff will follow social distancing and face mask requirements when entering students' rooms and apartments.

 All heating, ventilation, and air-conditioning* (HVAC) equipment is controlled and maintained by the engineering staff.
 It is the university’s policy to maintain the following seasonal temperatures: